 - Handling a settlement agreement

-Attorney Marquez-Kelly, a Divorce Attorney in Cape Coral is a graduate of Bishop Verot Catholic High School, in Fort Myers, FL.
+Attorney Marquez-Kelly, a Divorce Attorney in Cape Coral is a graduate of Bishop Verot Catholic High School, in Fort Myers, Florida.
 In the year 2006, she obtained her law degree from Florida Agricultural and Mechanical University College of Law.

 Attorney Marquez-Kelly is a Divorce Attorney Fort Myers member of the Florida Bar Association and the United States District Court.
-She founded the Marquez-Kelly Law in the year 2013.
+She founded the Mellany Marquez-Kelly in the year 2013.
 Her areas of practice include Dissolution of Marriage, Paternity, Guardianship, Family Law matters, and Real Estate Law.